 First and most importantly, Florida’s current PIP law limits even further the amount of lost wage and/or medical expenses that will be covered if your initial treatment does not occur within 14 days of the motor vehicle accident.

 Florida Statue 627.736 discusses some of the limitations on the coverage; for additional information feel free to contact our office.

 Florida law also specifies for a four (4) year statute of limitations in auto accident cases, with the time period starting on the date of the accident.
-If you wish to further pursue your claim, do not delay because it could jeopardize your legal rights.
+If you wish to further pursue your claim with the assistance of a Naples car accident attorney, do not delay because it could jeopardize your legal rights.
 If an action is not filed within the appropriate time frame, you will forfeit your right to do so.